-Center for Permafrost
+Center for Permafrost (CENPERM)

-Permafrost soil stores almost half of all global soil organic material.
-Thawing increases decomposition by microorganisms of this enormous stock of organic material.
+About 20% of the Arctic is covered with permafrost which is permanently frozen soil or rock.
+Due to global warming permafrost is thawing over large tracts of the Arctic.
+Thawing increases the decomposition by microorganisms of the enormous stock of organic material stored in permafrost soil.
 During the decomposition carbon dioxide, methane and other greenhouse gases are released to the atmosphere, potentially increasing global warming.